PriyeshDave/Projects/Road Traffic Severity Classification/README.md

 * On using **Cramer's V** test, I found that some features were moderately correlated so I removed the features with collinearity.

 ### ⚙ Model Training:
-* On training my model using several classification algorithms, the model trained with **XGBoost Classifier** gave best results with some hyper-parameter tuning.
+* On training my model using several classification algorithms, the model trained with **XGBoost Classifier** gave best results.
+* Used **RepeatedStratifiedKFold** with 5 splits cross validation with hyper-parameter tuning on XGBoost Classifier (baseline model) using **GridSearchCV**.
 * Also, I found that my baseline model (XgBoost Classifier) was overfitting the dataset.
 On investigation I found that the dataset was affected by **Curse of Dimensionality**.
 So I reduced the dimensions and trained my model again.
 * After retraining my model, I found that it was generalizing well with an accuracy of **100%** .* As per the problem statement I used **F1 Score** as the evaluation metric for my model.